naql/PS_Mirth/README.md

 This meant that the install is limited to the features of the Mirth CLI:  groups cannot be imported, channel tags only are set when imported with a channel, server settings were not being set.
 The application uses the commercial SSL Manager extension, and keystores for this could not be configured as part of the install.

-Since I am force to work in a Windows environment, I had some interest in learning PowerShell, and I wanted to improve our installation process.
+Since I work in a Windows environment, I had some interest in learning PowerShell, and I wanted to improve our installation process.
 So this project combined both goals.
 It is a PowerShell learning project with a practical application.

 In addition to learning PowerShell syntax and programming, this project serves to document the use of the Mirth REST API, a murky, poorly documented, but powerful, aspect to Mirth Connect.